stevehepton/currency-aggregator/README.md

 # currency-aggregator

-A simple aggregator of currencies via processing an input file.
-Includes basic error handling
+Small Python project for aggregating currencies from an input data file, includes some basic error handling